Australian Writers' Guild: History

-IN 2004, the guild partnered with The Sun-Herald and The Sydney Morning Herald to organize the What Matters? writing competition.
+In 2004, the guild partnered with The Sun-Herald and The Sydney Morning Herald to organize the What Matters? writing competition.

-In 2009, the guild quit Australian Screen Council over a financial disagreement.
+In 2009, the guild quit Australian Screen Council (established in 2005) over a financial disagreement.

-For many years, the executive director of the organization has been Jacqueline Woodman (now Jacqueline Elaine).
+For many years, the executive director of the organisation has been Jacqueline Woodman (now Jacqueline Elaine).
 In January 2019 Shane Brennan replaced Jan Sardi as president.

-The Australian Performative Writing Industry
+The Australian performative writing industry

-The initiatives and the services of the AWG service the individual members of the Guild whilst aiming to enhance the Australian Performative Writing Industry as a whole.
-Applying the mission statement, seeing, “Performance writing and performance writers thrive as a dynamic and integral part of Australian storytelling; shaping, reflecting and enhancing Australia’s cultural voice in all its diversity.”
+The initiatives and the services of the AWG service the individual members of the Guild while aiming to enhance the Australian performative writing industry as a whole.
+Applying the mission statement, seeing, "Performance writing and performance writers thrive as a dynamic and integral part of Australian storytelling; shaping, reflecting and enhancing Australia's cultural voice in all its diversity".
 In many instances, the AWG acts as the national voice of performance writers, seeking federal and state support to recognise performance writing within the Australian culture of storytelling.

-2020 saw the impact of COVID-19 within the AWG.
+2020 saw the impact of the COVID-19 pandemic in Australia within the AWG.
 The Guild worked in conjunction with Screen Australia to monitor the screen industries response to the unprecedented upheaval of the times.
-According to MediaWeek, one million Australian dollars was donated by Netflix to support the launch of the COVID-19 Film and TV Emergency Relief Fund in order to best support production shutdowns in Australian.
-AWG is currently (as of June 2020) enabling the distribution of these funds to the hardest-hit workers.
+According to MediaWeek, one million Australian dollars was donated by Netflix to support the launch of the COVID-19 Film and TV Emergency Relief Fund in order to best support production shutdowns in Australia.
+AWG was as of June 2020 enabling the distribution of these funds to the hardest-hit workers.